Calexxxxx/cheatsheets/DOM.md

 ⚠️ **.querySelector() Returns A Single Element** ⚠️
 I want to point out one potentially tricky thing - the .querySelector() method only returns one element.
 This makes sense if you use it to search for an element by ID.
 However, even though .getElementsByClassName() and .getElementsByTagName() both return a list of multiple elements, using .querySelector() with a class selector or a tag selector will still only return the first item it finds.

+# DOMContentLoaded

+Pretty cool, right?!?
+We have the JavaScript code in the <head> element, but it is now wrapped in an event listener for the DOMContentLoaded event.
+This will prevent the DOM-styling code from running when the browser gets to it.
+Then, when the DOM has been constructed, the event will fire and this code will run.

+If you're looking at somebody else's code, you may see that their code listens for the load event being used instead (e.g. document.onload(...)). load fires later than DOMContentLoaded -- load waits until all of the images, stylesheets, etc. have been loaded (everything referenced by the HTML.)
+Many older developers use load in place of DOMContentLoaded as the latter wasn't supported by the very earliest browsers.
+But if you need to detect when your code can run, DOMContentLoaded is generally the better choice.

+However, just because you can use the DOMContentLoaded event to write JavaScript code in the <head> that doesn't mean you should do this.
+Doing it this way, we have to write more code (all of the event listening stuff) and more code is usually not always the best way to do something.
+Instead, it would be better to move the code to the bottom of the HTML file just before the closing </body> tag.

+So when would you want to use this technique?
+Well, JavaScript code in the <head> will run before JavaScript code in the <body>, so if you do have JavaScript code that needs to run as soon as possible, then you could put that code in the <head> and wrap it in a DOMContentLoaded event listener.
+This way it will run as early as possible, but not too early that the DOM isn't ready for it.